phpearth/stats/doc/faq.md

 * Offensive messages and inappropriate links can get you negative points.
 * Some topics (such as administrators announcements and similar) are awarded with extra points as a recognition for special contributions to the group.
-* Messages with source code instead of using no-paste services (gist, pastebin...) don't get points.
+* Messages with source code don't get points.
+Using no-paste services such as gist, pastebin and similar is recommended.

 ### What is the default points configuration and why such configuration?